 The National Museum of the Republic of Kazakhstan is where you can literally touch history, see the state as it was and how it has developed into what it is today.

-If you find yourself with some extra time in the capital and want to get a break from the city life, we recommend taking a short ride to Burabay resort.
-It is considered to be the hallmark of the Akmola region.
+If you find yourself with some extra time in the capital and want to get a break from the city life, we recommend taking a short ride to Burabay Resort Area.
+It is considered to be the hallmark of the Akmola Province.
 Here you will discover the natural beauties that have been undisturbed by modern expansion.
 The recreational and therapeutic resources are exceptionally rich with the highest standards of quality.
 This is all but a stone throw away from the capital.
-There are three state national parks Kokshetau, Burabay, Buyuratau and Korgalzhyn Reserve that have been preserved on the territory in the Akmola region.
+There are three national parks - Kokshetau, Burabay, Buyuratau and Korgaljyn Reserve that have been preserved on the territory in the Akmola Province.
 These parks are more or less open to tourists.
-For example, there is a weekend tour to the Korgalzhyn Reserve, located 130 km away from Nur-Sultan.
-The Korgalzhyn Reserve is included in the Ramsar List of Wetlands of International Importance.
+For example, there is a weekend tour to the Korgaljyn Reserve, located 130 km away from Nur-Sultan.
+The Korgaljyn Reserve is included in the Ramsar List of Wetlands of International Importance.
 That is why main attraction of the tour is bird watching - you will see flamingos, krecheks, steppe jerks, curly pelicans, large spindles, black and white-winged larks and many others.
 More than 100 species of birds live there!
 Apart from the waterfowl inhabitants, there are also other exotic animals like, for example, saigas (a member of the antelope family), foxes, the steppe marmots, several species of gophers, and others.

 The Kazakhstan Association for the Conservation of Biodiversity (KACB) takes the leading role in organizing such eco-tours with highly trained staff and guides.
 The staff have got specialized biological background therefore can answer any questions and provide more information, if necessary.